Day Trip to Luxor from Sahl Hasheesh | Sharing tour max 8 people

 Your journey into history begins on the West Bank of Luxor, where you’ll explore the legendary Valley of the Kings, the burial ground of pharaohs, including the famous Tutankhamun’s Tomb.
 Marvel at the vibrant hieroglyphs and intricate artwork within the ancient burial chambers.

 Next, visit the magnificent Temple of Hatshepsut, a striking terraced mortuary temple dedicated to Egypt’s powerful female pharaoh.
-Conclude your West Bank adventure with a stop at the colossal Colossi of Memnon, two massive statues guarding the funerary temple of Amenhotep III.
+Conclude your West Bank adventure with a stop at the colossal Colossi of Memnon.
+These massive statues guard the funerary temple of Amenhotep III.

 Details